ToluGIT/ever-Mutillidae/README.md

 3. Kubernetes deployment issues: If Minikube deployments fail, ensure that Minikube is running on the EC2 instance.

-4. SonarCloud analysis failures: Verify that the SonarCloud credentials in AWS Secrets Manager are valid and that SonarCloud Scanner was installed on jenkins correctly.
+4. SonarCloud analysis failures: Verify that the SonarCloud credentials in AWS Secrets Manager are valid, that SonarCloud Scanner was installed on Jenkins correctly, and that Jenkins is running Java 17 or higher (SonarCloud requirement).

 5. Permission errors: Ensure that sshpass and aws CLI are properly installed on the Jenkins server and that Jenkins has sufficient permissions to execute them.

 ---

-## Conclusion
-This project deploys the Mutillidae application onto a Minikube instance in an EC2 environment, integrating security checks into a Jenkins pipeline.
-By using tools like SonarCloud for static analysis and OWASP ZAP for dynamic security testing, it demonstrates secure DevOps practices (DevSecOps).

-Next Steps
-To enhance the project:

-1. Expand Security: Add more security scanners and set up automated scans.
-2. Improve Monitoring: Integrate logging/monitoring tools like ELK or Prometheus.
-3. Optimize Performance: Conduct load testing and streamline the CI/CD process.
-4. Extend Deployment: Support multiple environments (e.g., AWS EKS, GKE).

-## Acknowledgments
-This project follows DevOps security best practices.
-Thanks to the open-source community for the tools that made this possible.

-Thank you for exploring this project!
-We hope it serves as a helpful example of secure DevOps integration.